A note on quadratic cyclotomic extensions: The structure of the sets of quadratic extensions

-Over the field of characteristics different from $2$, all quadratic extensions are radical.
+Over the field of characteristics different from $2$, all quadratic extensions are simple radical.
 If $F(\zeta_n)/F$ is a quadratic we know by (1) Corollary \ref{generator} that $\zeta_n -\zeta_n^{\text{ \textlyoghlig}_n}$ is a radical generator for $F(\zeta_n)$ over $F$.
-This note leads to the following definition.
+To embed the structure of the set of quadratic cyclotomic extensions along with the set of all quadratic extensions over fields of characteristic not equal to $2$, we define the following map.